turingschool/career-development-curriculum/module_two/feedback_ii.md

 All of these steps of reflection should take place *before* you have the feedback conversation to clarify your points.

 #### Turn & Talk
-Find a partner to discuss the following scenarios.
+Find a partner to discuss the following scenarios and come up with an alternative way of phrasing these pieces of feedback:

 **Scenario #1: "Don't be so quiet"**

-Possible alternative: "I'd like to hear you contribute your thoughts more often."

 **Scenario #2: "I feel inadequate because when I've brought up ideas you haven't been willing to try any of them out today."**

-Possible alternative: We might add "...and I need you to acknowledge my ideas, discuss them with me, and try them sometimes."

 **Scenario #3: "I feel you are not giving 100% to this.”**

-Possible alternative:  “I feel frustrated that you have not been able to be here this week to work on our project.
-Could we agree on times that we can work on this together so that we can both be focused on the same thing?”

 For each of the above, discuss:

+* What alternatives could you use for these?
 * What could be a blind spot here?
 Tone of voice -- you don’t want to come across as passive aggressive
-* How do you feel about these alternatives?
 * Would you say anything different to try to realign intent and impact more?

 ### Taking it in as the Receiver
 As the receiver, do you need to take all the feedback you're hearing?
-No, but you do need to **listen** to the other person to understand their interest behind what they're saying.
+No, but you do need to **listen** to the other person to understand their interest behind what they're saying in order to decide what you can use the feedback for.

 **Whole Group:** What does it mean to **actively listen**?